top of page

 Mama Susanne Amaguana of Agato, Otavalo

 Photojournalist Rafael Perez Anrango of Tunibamba, Cotacachi captured fifteen inspiring personal life stories and character portraits of indigenous elders who live in the rural communities of the Imbabura province of Ecuador.
-The captivating voices and images of these taytamamakune were displayed in the Kinti Wasi art gallery in Otavalo between April 4 and April 29.
+The captivating voices and images of these taytamamakune were displayed in the Kinti Wasi art gallery in Otavalo in April, 2022 and in Tarrytown, New York in January 2024.

 The exhibit’s intent is to reveal and preserve for future generations the inspiring lived histories of local indigenous people as recalled by their elders.
 Imbabura Taytamamakuna Kawsay communications are in three languages: Kichwa, English and Castellano.
 Wichana Foundation hopes that a trilingual presentation so that the knowledge and wisdom of the elders can be transmitted to more populations.